Management (MGMT)

 MGMT 549, COMPENSATION MANAGEMENT, 4 Credits

-Students will understand and design methods of compensation aimed at motivating and rewarding employee contributions to the organization.
-Employee contributions may include behavior, skills and goods/services that employees produce as individuals, teams, business units, projects or organizations.
+Understands and designs methods of compensation aimed at motivating and rewarding employee contributions to the organization.
+Covers employee contributions including behavior, skills and goods/services that employees produce as individuals, teams, business units, projects or organizations.
 Topics include pay strategies and structures, performance measurement and evaluation, and various non-salary incentives.

 MGMT 552, ORGANIZATIONAL BEHAVIOR, 3 Credits